theamazing-grace/LITA-training-project-/README.md

 ### Data Sources
 - - -
-The main source of data used in this project is Sales Data.xls and this was gotten from The Incubator Hub solely for the purpose of the Capstone Project.
+The main source of data used in this project is the Sales Data.xls file and this was gotten from The Incubator Hub solely for the purpose of the Capstone Project.

 ### Tools Used